fanduel/hiera-cloudformation/README.md

       - yaml
       - cloudformation

+To provide the backend with an AWS access key, you can add the following configuration to the `:cloudformation` section in hiera.yaml:

+    :cloudformation:
+      :access_key_id: Your_AWS_Access_Key_ID_Here
+      :secret_access_key: Your_AWS_Secret_Access_Key_Here

+If you do not add these keys to your configuration file, the access keys will be looked up from the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, or from an IAM instance role (if you are running Hiera on an EC2 instance with an IAM role assigned).

 To use this backend you also need to add entries to your "hierarchy" in your hiera.yaml file.
 If you put an entry of this form in your hierarchy: